 - Records of sale and purchase that the food product sold to registered/ licensed vendor and raw material purchased from registered/ licensed supplier.

-Did you find this article useful?
-Let us know in the comments below!
+For more information, you can refer to this document.
+Let us know your ideas and suggestions in the comments below!